Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Getting-Started.md

 ## Additional considerations when deploying Landing Zone resources with Terraform

-Although you may be considering managing your platform using this Terraform module, Enterprise-scale is not prescriptive on which deployment method is used for deploying resources inside Landing Zone Subscriptions.
+Although you may be considering managing your platform using this module, the Azure landing zone guidance is not prescriptive on how application teams deploy resources inside landing zone subscriptions.
-For example, application teams could use Bicep, ARM templates, or Terraform to deploy resources within their own subscriptions.
+To enable application team autonomy, the Azure landing zone guidance recommends that application teams should be free to use their preferred method to deploy resources into their own subscriptions.
+This could be Bicep, ARM templates, or Terraform, and using this module has no downstream impact on this decision.
 However, when application teams choose to deploy resources with Terraform, the following additional considerations apply:

 1. `Deny-Subnet-Without-NSG` Policy Assignment